springfall2008/batpred/docs/energy-rates.md

 start and end can be omitted and Predbat will assume that you are on a single flat rate tariff.

 If there are any gaps in the 24-hour period then a zero rate will be assumed.

+If you don't use gas then you can not put this one in the configuration.

 ## Manually over-riding energy rates